nebrius/raspi-io/README.md

 After you install Raspi IO for the first time, you _must_ reboot your Raspberry Pi.
 I2C support is not enabled by default, and this module runs a script to enable it automatically and adjust a few I2C settings.
 These settings will not take effect until you reboot your Pi.

-Finally, if you try to access a device that doesn't exist, you will get an error stating `EIO, i/o error` (sorry it's not very descriptive).
+Finally, if you try to access a device that doesn't exist, you will get an error stating `EIO, i/o error` (sorry it's not very descriptive, but it comes from the operating system and I can't change it).

 ### Serial notes